c0de-wizard/stargazer/README.md

 Each module implements:

-	- **Injection:** Each feature has it's own component with that injects the dependecies it needs.
+	- Injection: Each feature has it's own component with that injects the dependencies it needs.
 This allows each feature to have lean subcomponents
-	- **Domain Logic:** Invokes the repository to get data and presents it to the ui layer.
+	- Domain Logic Invokes the repository to get data and presents it to the ui layer.
 It also has mappers that transform objects to the required type. eg Entity -> ViewModelData
-	- **UI:** This is reponsible displaying data.
+	- UI: This is responsible displaying data.

 ### Navigator
 This is a dumb layer that simply acts as a route between modules using intent actions.

 ### TODO

 - [x] Create base architecture.
+- [x] Create base architecture.
 - [x] Implement repository logic:
 	- [x] Retrofit.
 	- [x] Room.
 - [x] Load and display repositories.
 - [x] Bookmark repo.
-	- [ ] Create common module: Contains shared UI classes.
+- [ ] Cleanup: Create common module: Contains shared UI classes.